jackbrighton/cp-pmp-docs/pulling-pmp-content-into-core-publisher.md

 * content:”search term” (seems to return fewer results that just ”search term”)
 * byline:”name”

-##Optional: Search for content and get GUIDs from the PMP site
+##Optional: You can also search for content and get GUIDs from the PMP site

 You can search for PMP content, and find the GUID for each item you find, on the PMP support site: